Saturday, October 4, 2014,

 The Hawai‘i Pacific Islands Kava Festival, also known in Hawai’i as the ‘Awa Festival, features many aspects of kava (‘awa) as central to culture for Hawai’i and the Pacific Islands.
 The festival celebrates ‘awa as an important and fundamental aspect of Hawaiian culture and a treasure for Hawai’i’s people and the world.

-You are also welcome to bring your own ‘awa, ‘apu, kanoa, lauhala or beach mat and find a spot under the trees to enjoy yourselves the entire day.
-It’s recommended you come early to ensure you have an opportunity to enjoy your favorite band, activity or food.
+You are welcome to bring your own ‘awa, ‘apu, kanoa, lauhala or beach mat and find a spot under the trees to enjoy yourselves the entire day.

 I Maluhia ka Honua (So that the world may be at peace).